-- Of Graduated from high school with diploma. - O2 Graduated from high school through certificate of completion/fulfillment of IEP requirements. - Reached maximum age for special education service (i.e., through the age of 21). - Dropped out (age 17 or older) -- This code includes students who are not attending the schools of the district as expected (i.e., most districts have a policy of dropping a student from the rolls after a certain number of days of nonattendance.
-This code should also be used for students ages 14-16 who are truant.).
+- Of Graduated from high school with diploma. - O2 Graduated from high school through certificate of completion/fulfillment of IEP requirements. - Reached maximum age for special education service (i.e., through the age of 21).

-Note: Per SB 2918 (PA 93-858), the compulsory attendance age was raised from age 16 to 17.
+Dropped out (age 17 or older) -- This code includes students who are not attending the schools of the district as expected (i.e., most districts have a policy of dropping a student from the rolls after a certain number of days of nonattendance).
+Please note that per Public Act 93-858, the compulsory attendance age was raised from age 16 to 17.